Culver City, California: Early history

 Archaeological evidence suggests a human presence in the area of present-day Culver City since at least 8000 BCE.
 The region was the homeland of the Tongva-Gabrieliño Native Americans.
 For centuries, native people lived in areas currently part of and surrounding Culver City.
-California's native people were massacred by waves of Spanish, Mexican and Euro-American invaders through a combination of slavery, disease, relocation, forced labor, imprisonment, broken treaties and a genocidal war of extermination, including paid bounties for dead "Indians".

 The Spanish and Mexican governments offered concessions and land grants from 1785 to 1846 forming the Ranchos of California.
 Culver City was founded on the lands of the former Rancho La Ballona and Rancho Rincon de los Bueyes.
-When Culver City was founded, native Latino people were not allowed to buy property.

 During the American Civil War, a U.S. Army post called Camp Latham was established from 1861 to 1862 on the south bank of Ballona Creek.